Where are they now? Man City’s XI on Vincent Kompany’s debut in 2008

 — Micah Richards (@MicahRichards) February 10, 2019

-Of course he’s still playing for Beitar Jerusalem and Israel at the age of 37.
+He’s still playing for Beitar Jerusalem at the age of 38.
 Of course he is.

 Having received an OBE in 2015 for his services to musical theatre, Ball is currently promoting his new album ‘Coming Home To You’, which he describes as his “most personal yet”.

-Come the end of the 2008-09, Ireland beat the likes of Kompany, Robinho and Elano to City’s Player of the Year crown.
+Ireland beat the likes of Kompany, Robinho and Elano to City’s Player of the Year crown in 2008-09.
+He was that good.

-The midfielder is still just 32 but was last seen being released by Bolton Wanderers in December 2018 without having played a single minute for the club.
+The midfielder is still just 33 but was last seen being released by Bolton Wanderers in December 2018 without playing a single minute for the club.

-Kompany has not quite turned out to be the holding midfielder Mark Hughes seemed to think he was signing, but the Belgian has at least developed into quite possibly the greatest leader Manchester City have ever been able to rely on.
+Kompany didn’t quite turn out to be the holding midfielder Mark Hughes seemed to think he was signing, but the Belgian did develop into quite possibly the greatest leader Manchester City have ever been able to rely on.

 Four league titles, two FA Cups, four League Cups and countless moments which will live long in the hearts of City fans.
 A legend.